-The preceding oracle comes from my book, PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+SACRED ADVERTISEMENT.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 Review in painstaking detail the history of your life, honoring every

 moment as if you were conducting a benevolent Judgment Day.

 Forgive yourself of every mistake except one.

 Create a royal crown for yourself out of a shower cap, rubber bands, and light bulbs.

 Think of the last place on earth you'd ever want to visit, and visualize yourself having fun there.